natemarks/cache_clone/README.md

 # Usage

+ NOTE: cache_clone ONLY worjks with git HTTPS connections.
+It does not work with SSH connections

 Every time an agent needs to clone a git repo from a remote service it takes time.
 If the agent had a local mirror of the repo, it would take much less time.  cache_clone addresses this problem with two subcommands: clone and push

 As an added convenience (and to avoid passing credentials around in shells/shell scripts), cache_clone also accesses AWS secret manager to get the http credentials used to access the remote git server